How to Buy the Perfect Engagement Ring

 A bit about antique rings

-Buying an antique engagement ring offers serious beauty, style and quality without the high price point that comes with buying new.
+Buying an antique or vintage engagement ring offers serious beauty, style and quality without the high price point that comes with buying new.

 If you are buying an antique engagement ring, there’s no need to feel overwhelmed by the different eras and styles.
 It’s nice to know the context of the ring, but our suggestion is simply to go with your gut and look for something you know she will love.